marklawlor/react-session-hook/README.md

   idToken: String | void
   refreshToken: String | void

-  // Manually set the session
+  // Manually update the session and storage
   setSession: Function (options) => void

-  // Manually remove the session
+  // Manually remove the session (will clear storage)
   removeSession: Function () => void

   profile: Object | void

-  // If the session has no expiration, will be set to new Date(8640000000000000)
-  expiration: Date,
+  expiration: Date | null

   // If an accessToken or token exists and has not expired
   isAuthenticated: Boolean